RankByGene: Gene-Guided Histopathology Representation Learning Through Cross-Modal Ranking Consistency: Methods

 \subsection{Gene-Image Contrastive Loss}

-To align image and gene features, we first employ the InfoNCE Loss~\cite{oord2018representation} , a commonly used loss function for aligning two modalities.
+To align image and gene features, we first employ the InfoNCE Loss~\cite{oord2018representation}, a commonly used loss function for aligning two modalities.
 InfoNCE encourages the model to pull positive pairs (image and gene features from the same spot) closer in the shared latent space while pushing apart negative pairs (image and gene features from different spots).
 The Gene-Image Contrastive loss is defined as follows:

 where $\text{sim}(i_\ast, g_\ast)$ is the cosine similarity between the image feature $i_\ast$ and the gene feature $g_\ast$. $\tau$ is a temperature parameter.
 This loss penalizes unmatched pairs by reducing their similarity while increasing the similarity between matched gene-image pairs.
+We adopt this one-directional contrastive loss with image features as the anchor to guide image representation learning using gene expression features as the supervisory signal.